 “Ashwini mudra” is a Sanskrit term that translates to “Horse Gesture.”
-The reason why it is called Horse Gesture is that when we perform the procedure it resembles the anal region of a horse.
+The reason it is called Horse Gesture is that when we perform the procedure it resembles the anal region of a horse.

 The exercise creates an upward direction of prana through the practitioner’s spine via rhythmic contraction of the anal sphincter.
 When you practice it, you will very quickly see the benefits in your mind and in your sexual organs.

 - To begin the Ashwini Mudra you must assume an asana.
 It is best to start with the lotus position though there are other suitable poses too (I recommend vajrasana .)

-- After assuming your pose, give yourself a couple of minutes in which to breathe deeply and relax.
-You should feel inwardly peaceful before you start to use Ashwini mudra.
+- After assuming your asana, give yourself a couple of minutes in which to breathe deeply and relax.
+You should feel inwardly peaceful before you start to next steps of Ashwini mudra.